 Lower School Principal

-Mrs. DeShuan Mills is excited to serve as Assistant Principal of Lower School at Providence.
-Mrs. Mills has been in education for 22 years and has served 9 of them as a member of the Providence faculty.
+Mrs. DeShuan Mills is excited to serve as the Principal of Lower School at Providence.
+Mrs. Mills has been in education for 23 years and has served 10 of them as a member of the Providence faculty.
 While at Providence, she served in the classroom as a middle school teacher and she holds the prestigious honor of being selected by her peers as the Middle School Teacher of the Year 2010-2011.
-She has overseen the Middle School Student Government, Fellowship of Christian Athletes (Middle and High) and served as the 7th grade lead teacher.
+She has overseen the Middle School Student Government, Fellowship of Christian Athletes (Middle and High), and served as the 7th grade lead teacher.
 She has also coached basketball and softball for Providence.
 She graduated from Emory University in 1994 and holds her Florida Education Certificate.
 She has previously served in administration for two schools in Georgia.
-Mrs. Mills has been married for 20 years and has two children who attend Providence: Allie, a Senior and Addison who is in 10th grade.
+Mrs. Mills has been married for 20 years and has two children: one Providence graduate (Allie) and another who currently attends Providence (Addison, 11th grade).
 Mrs. Mills is delighted to be a member of the Providence faculty and looks forward to serving with the Lower School team as they mentor and train this generation for the Lord.